What Rights Do Fathers in the Military Have During a Divorce in San Antonio, TX?

 Divorce can be a challenging and emotional process for anyone, and when you add the complexities of being a military father, it becomes even more complicated.
-Oftentimes, the deck can feel stacked against military fathers during a divorce.
-Graham Family Law focuses on helping service men and women navigate the complexities of military divorce, child custody, and visitation rights.
+Oftentimes, military fathers may feel that divorce limits their parental rights.
+Graham Family Law focuses on helping service people navigate the complexities of military divorce, child custody, and visitation rights.

 You’ve served our country.
 Now let us serve you to ensure you get the fiercest representation available during your divorce.
 Call 210-308-6448 today to speak with a military divorce lawyer from Graham Family Law.

 Divorce can be a challenging and emotional process, especially when one or both spouses are in the military.
 When it comes to military divorce in Texas, there are specific laws that apply to service members and their spouses.
 One crucial piece of legislation is the Uniformed Services Former Spouses’ Protection Act (USFSPA).
-This federal law governs how military pensions and benefits are divided during divorce proceedings.
-This law impacts the division of assets and the financial support you may be entitled to, so having an experienced attorney to comb over the details will help ensure you get every penny you deserve.
+This federal law governs the division of military pensions and benefits during divorce proceedings.
+This law impacts how assets are divided and the financial support you may be entitled to, so having an experienced attorney review the details will help ensure you receive every penny you deserve.

 The Uniformed Services Former Spouses’ Protection Act, or USFSPA, grants state courts the power to divide military retirement pay as marital property.
 This means that your military pension can be subject to division during a divorce, depending on the duration of your marriage and the overlap of your service.